Shahid-135/CrisisSpot/README.md

 - **No Redistribution**: The dataset must not be redistributed, republished, or shared in any form, whether in full or in part, across any public or private repositories, platforms, or social media.
 Users must store the dataset in secure environments and ensure that unauthorized parties do not gain access.

-- **Compliance with Twitter Policies**: As the dataset is based on publicly available Twitter data, all users must adhere to Twitter’s Developer Agreement and Policy.
-This includes respecting Twitter’s terms of data usage and user privacy, ensuring that no actions violate Twitter's content redistribution policies.
+- **Compliance with Platform Policies**: As this dataset is derived from publicly available Twitter (now X) data, users must comply with the platform's Developer Agreement and Policies.
+This includes adhering to data usage and privacy guidelines, ensuring that no actions breach content redistribution rules.

 - **Academic Integrity**: The dataset must only be used for legitimate academic research.
 Researchers are responsible for ensuring that their use of the dataset does not contravene any ethical standards, particularly regarding data privacy and responsible usage.